parsabsh/linux-notes/README.md

 Permissions are the “rights” to act on a file or directory.
 The basic rights are read, write, and execute.

-- **Read**: a readable permission allows the contents of the file to be viewed.
+- **Read**: read permission allows the contents of the file to be viewed.
 A read permission on a directory allows you to list the contents of a directory.
-- **Write**: a write permission on a file allows you to modify the contents of that file.
+- **Write**: write permission on a file allows you to modify the contents of that file.
 For a directory, the write permission allows you to edit the contents of a directory (e.g. add/delete files).
 - **Execute**: for a file, the executable permission allows you to run the file and execute a program or script.
 For a directory, the execute permission allows you to change to a different directory and make it your current working directory.

 ### View File Permissions